No Insurance? Asthmaniac Will Help You!

 *European Respiratory Society: Eur Respir J Feb 2014 43:343-373

-This new type of injectable asthma medicine has been shown to dramatically:
+There is a new type of injectable asthma medicine has been shown to dramatically:

 1. Reduce the number of asthma attacks you will have

-How do we know if your asthma is the type that will respond to this medicine?
 You would be likely to get a good response to this new medicine if:

 1. Your eosinophils are elevated in your bloodstream, and